MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-post-capacities.md

 ---
 title: Post Capacities
-description: Post consumed capacities that are not assigned to the works order in the capacity journal and view posted capacities on the capacity ledger entries page.
+description: Post consumed capacities that are not assigned to the production order in the capacity journal and view posted capacities on the capacity ledger entries page.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na